lukehawkins2205/Charity-Website-WP-Theme/README.md

 # Charity Website

 Hi!
 This is a website that I developed for a local charity.
-They wanted an online presence but also a central repository for members to keep up to date with the latest news from their charity.
+They needed an online presence but also required a central repository for members to keep up to date with the latest news from their charity.
+The perfect solution for this was to build a website with a CMS attached to it.

-# Technologies
+## Technologies

  - Javascript ES6
  - Jquery
  - HTML
  - CSS
  - PHP
- - React
- - Webpack bundler
+ - Webpack
- - Wordpress CMS
+ - Wordpress
  - NPM
- - Node.js
- - Google Maps API
- - Facebook Page API

-# Libraries
+## Libraries

  - FontAwesome
  - Bootstrap 4